mdsaifulislamUH/VASP_job_run/README.md

-# VASP_job_run
+📦 VASP Job Run

+This repository provides a clean and standardized template to run VASP jobs using the SLURM scheduler on HPC systems.

 🚀 How to Use This Template
-This template provides a standard setup to run VASP jobs using SLURM.

 1️⃣ Prepare Input Files

-Place the following files in the same directory:
+Place the following required input files in your working directory:

-INCAR, POSCAR, POTCAR and KPOINTS
-> **Please keep the file names exactly as written: `INCAR`, `POSCAR`, `POTCAR`, `KPOINTS`, and `job.sh`.
-Do not use lowercase letters, additional characters, or numbers in the file names.**

-INCAR – Contains VASP simulation parameters.
+INCAR – VASP simulation parameters

+POSCAR – Crystal structure information

+POTCAR – Pseudopotentials (combine all required elements using cat)

+KPOINTS – K-point mesh for Brillouin zone sampling

+job.sh – SLURM job submission script

+⚠️ Important:
+Do not rename the files or use lowercase/extra characters.
+Keep the filenames exactly as above.

+📘 INCAR Guidelines

-You can find a full list of available INCAR tags and descriptions on the VASP Wiki.
+You can explore all available INCAR tags on the VASP Wiki.

-For geometry optimization, it's important to include:
+For geometry optimization, include:

-IBRION – Algorithm for ionic relaxation.
+IBRION – Controls ionic relaxation:
-Recommended values:

-IBRION = 1: Quasi-Newton algorithm
+IBRION = 1 → Quasi-Newton

-IBRION = 2: Conjugate gradient (⚠️ often gives stable results)
+IBRION = 2 → Conjugate gradient (recommended)

-IBRION = 3: Damped molecular dynamics
+IBRION = 3 → Damped molecular dynamics

-In my case, using IBRION = 2 yields reliable and consistent results.

-ISIF – Specifies what is allowed to relax:
+ISIF – Specifies what can relax:

-ISIF = 2: Only atom positions relax (cell shape and volume fixed)
+ISIF = 2 → Only atomic positions

-ISIF = 3: Atom positions + cell shape + volume relax
+ISIF = 3 → Positions, cell shape, and volume

-You need to specify an appropriate ENCUT value for your structure.
-How to determine the correct ENCUT for each system will be explained in a separate section.

-POSCAR – Contains crystal structure information.

-POTCAR – Contains pseudopotentials (combine POTCARs for all atoms using cat).

-KPOINTS – Contains the k-point sampling grid.
+ENCUT – Energy cutoff
+A system-specific value that you must determine separately.
+(Instructions to be added in a future section.)

-2️⃣ Configure the Job Script
+2️⃣ Configure the SLURM Job Script

-Edit job.sh as needed to match your HPC environment: you need to specify your each section as your HPC requirements.
+Edit job.sh to match your HPC environment:

-Update the number of nodes and tasks (--nodes, --ntasks)
+Update:

+--nodes, --ntasks, --mem, --time, and --partition

-Set the correct partition (--partition)
+Load the correct VASP module:

-Load the appropriate VASP module (module load vasp/…) Details about the job script (job.sh) will be explained in a separate section.
+module load vasp/<version>

+Set your email for job notifications

+🧠 A full explanation of job.sh is included here.

 3️⃣ Submit the Job

-Use the sbatch command to submit the job to the SLURM scheduler:
+Use the following command to submit the job to SLURM:

-you write as below:

 sbatch job.sh

-Once submitted, SLURM will queue your job, and output files (OUTCAR, vasp_output.log, etc.) will be generated after execution.
+SLURM will queue the job, and once completed, you'll receive output files such as:

+OUTCAR – Main output file

+vasp.out – Terminal output